This post may contain affiliate links. Please read our disclosure policy.

 Honey Balsamic Vinaigrette is sweet and tangy and while it is delicious on almost any salad, it pairs especially well with salads that contain fruit.

-I made it the first time to serve with this Blueberry Apple Walnut Salad, but it also works really well with the Strawberry Spinach Salad, the Grape and Candied Walnut Salad, and The Ultimate Winter Salad.
+I made it the first time to serve with this Blueberry Apple Walnut Salad, but it also works really well with the Strawberry Spinach Salad, and The Ultimate Winter Salad.

 Honey Balsamic Dressing